GoekhanDev/blk-index/README.md

 ## How to Use

-Ensure your configuration is correctly set in `config.py` (e.g., block paths, RPC settings, chunking preferences), then run:
+Ensure your configuration is correctly set in `.env` (e.g., block paths, RPC settings, chunking preferences), then run:

 ```bash
 python main.py